Smile-SA/magento2-module-custom-entity/README.md

 The User Guide is also available on PDF format [here](https://github.com/Smile-SA/magento2-module-custom-entity/wiki/static/UserGuide.pdf)

+## Contributing

+You can contribute to this module by submitting issues or pull requests.

+For more details, please take a look at the [contribution guidelines](CONTRIBUTING.md).

+## Changelog

+All notable changes are recorded in this [changelog](CHANGELOG.md).

 ## Standards & Code Quality

 Built on top of Magento2, our module respects all its prerequisites and code quality rules.